Explore the Lion City and spend a day in colourful Chinatown – one of our fave neighbourhoods in Singapore to take the kids!

 Another kid-friendly option not to miss out on in Chinatown is the Singapore City Gallery.
 Telling the story of how Singapore transformed itself over the last 50 years, there are loads of interactive activities for the kids that are not only super-fun but are sure to teach them a thing or two about the place they call home.
 And the best bit?
 Admission to the museum is free!

 One final place to check out with the kids isn’t strictly about Chinatown, but we love it all the same!
 Take the kids to the little-known gem: the Singapore Musical Box Museum.
-Residing beside Thian Hock Keng Temple, you’ll get a lowdown on the history behind the music box and why Singapore played such a key role in developing musical boxes in Southeast Asia.
+You’ll get a lowdown on the history behind the music box and why Singapore played such a key role in developing musical boxes in Southeast Asia.
 If the kids fancy owning their music box, the museum also has an accompanying shop with many options to pick from.
-Unfortunately, they are also temporarily closed but keep an eye out on their website for a possible new location in the future!
+While they used to be located in the heart of Chinatown, they have now moved to a new location just a short walk from Chinatown and definitely worthwhile a little jaunt — weather willing!

 2. Explore gorgeous temples (and a mosque!)